Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 Fringe

 Versatile cut that works with many face shapes.
-A fringe can help offset the softness of a rounded chin, creating a more balanced appearance.
+Can offset softness of a rounded chin, creating a more balanced appearance.

 Styling Tips